alephcloud/hs-configuration-tools/README.md

 instance that yields a function that updates a given `Auth` value with the values from the parsed JSON value.
-The `<*<` operator is functional composition lifted for applicative functors and `%` is a version of `$` with a different precedence that helps to reduce the use of paranthesis in applicative style code.
+The `<*<` operator is functional composition lifted for applicative functors and `%` is a version of `$` with a different precedence that helps to reduce the use of parenthesis in applicative style code.

 ~~~{.haskell}